Homemade Brown Gravy

 • ¼-½ cup water

-• 1 (15oz.) can beef broth or beef stock
+• 1 (15oz.) can beef broth or beef stock You can also use chicken broth.

 • ½ teaspoon each garlic powder, onion powder, black pepper